Delphine Cascarino: 2025

-Cascarino started the following season on a positive note, tallying an assist in the Wave's opening match and subsequently being a nominee for the NWSL Player of the Week.
-Despite not winning the opening week accolade, she later received her first Player of the Week award after recording an assist and notching her first NWSL brace in a 4–1 win over Racing Louisville FC a month later.
-At the end of April, Cascarino was named to the NWSL Team of the Month for the first time.
 She continued to be productive offensively in May, including during a 5–2 victory over the North Carolina Courage.
 Cascarino, who recorded an assist, helped contribute to the win, which set a club record for goals scored in a single match and extended San Diego's unbeaten streak to six games.
 Five months later, the Wave increased its single-game scoring record after putting 6 past Chicago Stars FC in the penultimate match of San Diego's 2025 season.
 Cascarino scored the opening goal in the 6–1 win as the Wave also clinched a spot in the playoffs with the victory.
+In San Diego's quarterfinal match, a 9 November away game at the Portland Thorns, Cascarino played 106 minutes of the eventual extra-time defeat.

+Cascarino ended up recording 24 regular season appearances (23 starts) in her first full season with the Wave.
+Her 5 goals were tied for highest on San Diego, and her 6 assists (all of which were to different players) ranked at the top of the NWSL.
+Her efforts throughout 2025 earned her a nomination for NWSL Most Valuable Player, but the award was won instead by Temwa Chawinga.
+Cascarino was, however, named to the NWSL Second XI, alongside French teammate Kenza Dali.
+At the end of the season, Cascarino mutually terminated her contract with the Wave, citing a desire to be "closer to home" in the next stage of her career.

+London City Lionesses

+On 19 January 2026, Cascarino was announced to have signed a three-and-a-half-year contract with English Women's Super League club London City Lionesses.
+On 4 September 2026, she was in the starting line up for the opening match of the season against Manchester United, providing the assist for Daniëlle van de Donk's superb flick into goal, sealing the win for LCL.